datenstruktur/Paperdb/doc/elasticbf.md

 ### Why DirectIO？

 The premise of ElasticBF is based on the assumption that reading the data block is the performance bottleneck for the entire Get request.
 However, LevelDB implements mmap and buffer IO, which means that small-sized read requests are often intercepted in memory and do not actually read from the disk.
 In cases where the workload is skewed, the buffer in buffer IO may handle most of the Get requests.
-Moreover, there is an overhead to adjusting itself.
+Moreover, there is an overhead to adjust.
 As a result, the advantages of ElasticBF may not be fully realized in situations where LevelDB's mmap and buffer IO mechanisms are already handling the majority of small-sized read requests efficiently.

 DirectIO bypasses the operating system's cache and directly accesses the disk.
 By using DirectIO, reading blocks can become a performance bottleneck, allowing ElasticBF to truly come into effect.
 However, it is worth mentioning that DirectIO only bypasses the operating system's cache, while there may still be caches within the SSD itself that cannot be circumvented.
-Unfortunately, LevelDB does not implement DirectIO, so it would be necessary to reproduce it on my own.
+Unfortunately, LevelDB does not implement DirectIO, so it would be necessary to implement it on my own.

 ### How DirectIO design？